Your chances of developing haemorrhoids are largely dependent on these nine risk factors.

 Haemorrhoids are a very common health condition.
-Statistics show seventy-five percent of the population will develop it at some point in their lives.
+Statistics show 75 per cent of the population will develop it at some point in their lives.
 Knowing and understanding the different risk factors can help you know if you may be at risk for haemorrhoids, and help you prepare yourself for it.
 These risk factors are closely connected to the increased pressure on the veins found in the anus and rectum.
 These include:

 The older you get, the greater your risk for developing haemorrhoids.
 This is due to the wear and tear of tissues that support the veins in your rectum and anus.
 Over time, these tissues weaken and stretch as you age.
 Although adults aged 45 to 65 years old have the highest chances of developing haemorrhoids, children and young adults may still develop them too.

-Your chances of developing haemorrhoids is higher if your family has a history of this condition.
+Your chances of developing haemorrhoids are higher if your family has a history of this condition.
 People may inherit a tendency to develop haemorrhoids.
-Some people may genetically lack valves within the haemorrhoid’s veins that results to the excessive vascular pressure and swelling.
+Some people may genetically lack valves within the haemorrhoid’s veins that results in excessive vascular pressure and swelling.

 During pregnancy, the enlarged uterus exerts greater pressure on the inferior vena cava causing the blood from the lower limbs to flow back to the heart.
 This prompts the vessels below the uterus – including the vessels of the haemorrhoid cushion – to dilate.
-In addition, childbirth puts extra strain on these vessels, increasing the risk for haemorrhoids to develop.
+In addition to this, childbirth puts extra strain on these vessels, increasing the risk for haemorrhoids to develop.